 Climate change and the environment

-There has been an unprecedented surge in awareness of and engagement with the climate emergency and it impacts on the environment and humans, especially on human health.
+There has been an unprecedented surge in awareness of and engagement with the climate emergency and its impact on the environment and humans, especially on human health.
 (Consider that Time magazine selected 16-year-old Swedish climate crisis activist, Greta Thunberg as Person of the Year.)
 Climate change and its effect on the environment is not just reflected in increased temperatures and change in extreme climates, but it also includes other ways in which it can influence human health such as exposure to unsafe elements, lack of food and safe drinking water, poor sanitation, population migration, changing disease patterns and morbidity, more frequent extreme weather events, and lack of shelter.
 Pregnant women, before, during, and after pregnancy, and the developing fetus are considered the most vulnerable members of our species and may have increased sensitivity to the effects of climate change.

 Environmental risk factors impact fertility and pregnancy problems